kevoreilly/CAPEv2/docs/book/src/usage/web.rst

 The interface can be configured by editing ``local_settings.py`` under ``web/web/``::

-    # If you want to customize your cuckoo path set it here.
+    # If you want to customize your CAPE path set it here.
-    # CUCKOO_PATH = "/where/cuckoo/is/placed/"
+    # CAPE_PATH = "/where/CAPE/is/placed/"

     # Maximum upload size.
     MAX_UPLOAD_SIZE = 26214400